Fireside Chats

 1. What is “Fireside Chats”?

-Fireside Chats is an online, free, hour-long program Ecopsychology Initiative is offering to our community.
-Every month we will connect around some core topic of ecopsychology.
+Fireside Chats is an online, 90 minute program Ecopsychology Initiative is offering to our community.
+It is a time to connect around some core topic of ecopsychology.
 This will be a chance for deeper learning and engagement around the many diverse applications and principles of ecopsychology, both individually and communally.

 2. What’s the structure and format?

 Each Fireside Chat will have a pre-determined subject.
-For approximately the first 20-30 minutes, Dennis will either speak or have a conversation with another practitioner of ecopsychology.
+For approximately the first 20-30 minutes, Dennis or a guest teacher will offer some type of talk.

 These “presentations” are designed to be engaging, educational and empowering.
 Afterward, there will be time for further conversation with each other and Dennis/co-host.
 Depending on the size of the group, this may include small groups.
 This open time is an opportunity for participants to ask questions, and share experiences or ideas.